hainawang/hainawang.github.io/_publications/2025-11-11-manitaskgen.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-11-11-manitaskgen
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about ManiTaskGen, a universal system that generates a comprehensive set of feasible mobile manipulation tasks given arbitrary scenes.
+These tasks facilitate both benchmarking and the improvement of embodied decision-making agents. '
 date: 2025-11-11
 venue: 'Journal 1'
 slidesurl: 'https://academicpages.github.io/files/manitaskgen.pdf'